lyqht/Billy/CONTRIBUTING.md

 - **GitHub Issue templates**
   - feel free to add templates for the community to contribute to Billy more easily
 - **GitHub Actions**
-  - There's E2E tests for Billy, but I haven't integrated it as part of the CICD yet.
-If you can help to create a workflow that runs the tests & save failing screenshots as artifacts, that will be great.
+  - There's E2E Detox tests for Billy, but I haven't integrated it as part of the CICD yet (I also haven't write a lot of it).
+If you can help to contribute tests or create a workflow that runs the tests & save failing screenshots as artifacts, that will be great.